edward-berndt/midibrain/README.md

 ### MacOS
 So far, MIDIBrain has only been tested on Windows Machines.
 Hence, only `.exe`s are provided in this repository.
 You can check out the source code and try to get it to work on your MacOS device though!

+This software uses the FieldTrip buffer open source library.
+See http:/www.fieldtriptoolbox.org for details.
+The FieldTrip buffer is used under the GNU-GPL License, Version 3.